Soft/rainbowpath/README.md

   -s, --separator=STYLE             Style for path separators -S, --separator-string=SEPARATOR  String used to separate path components
+                                    in the output (defaults to '/') -m, --method=METHOD               Method for selecting styles from palette.
+                                    One of sequential, hash, random
+                                    (defaults to sequential).
-                                    in the output (defaults to '/') -l, --leading                     Do not display leading path separator -c, --compact                     Replace home directory path prefix with ~ -n, --newline                     Do not append newline
+  -l, --leading                     Do not display leading path separator -c, --compact                     Replace home directory path prefix with ~ -n, --newline                     Do not append newline